 Its industry consists of tourism, wood pulp, paper, cork, metalworking, textiles and footwear.

-Do you have any interesting or fun facts about Portugal that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Portugal?
+Share them in the comments below!